AEM Ecotope Classification System

 Hydrology, geomorphology, soil formation & sedimentary process.
 Management of soils, hydrology, vegetation, livestock & material input/output.
 Land cover at ground surface.
 GROUPs of management & vegetation systems stratified into TYPEs to identify ecologically distinct landscape features practical for fieldwork.

-Ecotope Classes are produced by integrating all four levels of classification within each landscape feature, creating detailed ecological map classes that are distinct in both biotic and abiotic factors.
+Ecotope Classes integrate all four levels of classification within each landscape feature, creating detailed ecological map classes that are distinct in both biotic and abiotic conditions.

 Ecotope = FORM + USE + COVER + GROUP+TYPE